deb-intel/LPOTtest/_sources/docs/ux.md.txt

 ## Custom dataset or metric

-If you choose "custom" in Dataset or Metric section, appropriate code template will be generated for you to fill in with your code.

-Path to the template will be available by clicking "Copy code template path" button in right-most column in My models list.
+If you choose **custom** in the Dataset or Metric section, the appropriate code templates will be generated for you to fill in with your code.
+The path to the template will be available by clicking the **Copy code template path** button located in the right-most column in the **My models** list.

-Follow the comments in generated code template to fill in required methods with your own code.
+Follow the comments in the generated code template to fill in required methods with your own code.

 ## Tuning

 Having a Model Configuration created, you can do the following:

-* See the generated config (by clicking the "Show config" link).
+* See the generated config (by clicking the **Show config** link).
-* Start the tuning:
+* Start the tuning process:
   * Click the blue arrow ![Start Tuning button](imgs/ux/tuning_start.png "Start tuning") to start the tuning.
   * Click **Show output** to see logs that are generated during tuning.
   * Your model will be tuned according to configuration.